flutter/website/src/docs/development/add-to-app/performance.md

 Dart code are both bundled as shared libraries on Android and iOS.
-The first step of loading Flutter is to find those resources in your .apk/.ipa/.app (along with other Flutter assets such as images, fonts, and JIT code if applicable).
+The first step of loading Flutter is to find those resources in your .apk/.ipa/.app (along with other Flutter assets such as images, fonts, and JIT code, if applicable).

 This happens when you construct a `FlutterEngine` for the first time on both **[Android][android-engine]**